abhirampai/my_blog/src/_blogs/lets_implement_bittorrent_from_scratch_part_0.md

 return d{encoded_dict}e
 ```

 Phew that was lot of pseudo code for a blog I believe.
-So lets just keep this blog to bencoding concept, so int this blog we just saw different data types supported by the bittorrents bencode serialization format.
+So lets just keep this blog to bencoding concept, so in this blog we just saw different data types supported by the bittorrents bencode serialization format.

 If you want to know more on bencode visit https://www.bittorrent.org/beps/bep_0003.html#bencoding.